 A recent United Nations report shows that climate change is widespread, rapid, and intensifying and some trends are now irreversible, at least during the present time frame.

-Successfully limiting climate change means that we need to emit no more planet-warming greenhouse gases into the atmosphere than the earth can absorb – this balancing point is known as net zero emissions.
+To successfully limit climate change, we need to emit no more greenhouse gases into the atmosphere than the earth can absorb.
+This balancing point is known as net-zero carbon emissions.

 This simply means that the things that absorb carbon in our natural world – trees, soil, oceans and new technologies for carbon capture – need to match the things that emit carbon (industry, agriculture, energy and other activities).

 Governments around the world, including the UK’s, made commitments to keep global warming below 1.5 degrees Celsius under the 2015 Paris Accord.
 As part of this commitment, we’re working with the companies in which we invest on your behalf to reduce emissions, with the aim of making your retirement savings invested by Legal & General net zero by 2050.
 We’re setting out a series of targets to ensure we’re on track to achieve this.
 Your money is invested in building a future where we’ll all want to live and we and the natural world around us can flourish.